2xBuild/dice_game/README.md

-# Python dice game in console.
+# Simple python dice game
-# simply using json file as database
+# using JSON file as DB
-# this is just a practice project in my way to learning python ML.
+# just a practice project in my way to learn python.

 # Modules